ZicklePop/dash-pi/README.md

-# JakeBoard Pi Dashboard
+# MelBoard Pi Dashboard

-Like the big boy JakeBoard, but smaller and for a Raspberry Pi on my desk at work.
+Like the older sibling MelBoard, but smaller and for a Raspberry Pi on my desk at work.